ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

             format => 'midi',
         );

-Now we may wish to transpose things from the default key of C. This is done by indicating the tonic in the command-line invocation.
+Now we may wish to transpose things from the default key of C. This is done by indicating the `tonic` in the command-line invocation.

 Here, C is equal to zero for the `scale()` method, meaning that we do not want to transpose.
-Anything else goes to 11.
+Everything else goes to 11.
 That is, C=0 ..
 B=11.

         my $transpose = $cn->scale($opts{tonic});